nfagerlund/eardogger/README.md

 The app needs these in order to run properly.

 - `DATABASE_URL` — Postgres connection string.
+Heroku automatically provides this.
+- `PORT` — Port for webserver to bind to.
+Heroku and Glitch automatically provide this.
 - `SESSION_SECRET` — Arbitrary secret used for securing user login sessions.
+No one provides it.

 ## v1 API